Moldova, Cobani October 2018

 He needs help with everything.
 Even getting a glass of water is too difficult so he has to wait for someone to bring it to him.

-Then there are Varvara 89 and Lidia 88 as well as Ion 88, who all live on their own and just cannot look after themselves anymore.
+and just cannot look after themselves anymore.
 Varvara suffered a lot in Soviet times and is permanently in a lot of pain.

 After the round, we return to the social center to have a quick lunch in the center’s kitchen.
 We eat the same food as we just distributed.